bluekitchen/btstack/chipset/README.md

 CSR USB dongles do not require special configuration and SCO data is routed over USB by default.

-CSR chipset do not require an actual init script in general, but they allow to configure the chipset via so-called PSKEYs.
+CSR chipsets do not require an actual init script in general, but they allow the chipset to be configured via so-called PSKEYs.
 After setting one or more PSKEYs, a warm reset activates the new setting.

 **BD Addr** can be set via PSKEY.
 A fixed address can be provided if the chipset has some kind of persistent memory to store it.
 Most USB Bluetooth dongles have a fixed BD ADDR.

 **SCO data** can be configured via a set of PSKEYs.
 We haven't been able to route SCO data over HCI for UART connections yet.

-**Baud rate** can be set as part of the initial configuration and gets actived by the warm reset.
+**Baud rate** can be set as part of the initial configuration and is activated by the warm reset.

-**BTstack integration**: The common code for all Broadcom chipsets is provided by *btstack_chipset_csr.c*.
-During the setup, *btstack_chipset_csr_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function.
+**BTstack integration**: The common code for all CSR chipsets is provided by *btstack_chipset_csr.c*.
+During setup, the *btstack_chipset_csr_instance* function is used to get a *btstack_chipset_t* instance, which is passed to the *hci_init* function.
 The baud rate is set during the general configuration.

 SCO Data is routed over HCI for USB dongles, but not for UART connections.
 HSP and HFP Narrow Band Speech is supported via I2C/PCM pins.

 ## Dialog Semiconductor / Renesas

-Daialo Semiconductor has been aquired by Renesas in February 2021.
+Dialog Semiconductor was acquired by Renesas in February 2021.

-They offers the DA145xx and DA1469xx series of LE-only SoCs that can be programmed with an HCI firmware.
+They offer the DA145xx and DA1469xx series of LE-only SoCs that can be programmed with HCI firmware.
-The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.
+The HCI firmware can be uploaded at boot into SRAM or stored in OTP (one-time programmable) memory or external SPI flash.

-The 581 does not implement the Data Length Extension or supports multiple concurrent roles, while later versions support it.
+The 581 does not implement the Data Length Extension or support multiple concurrent roles, while later versions do.

-The mechanism to boot a firmware via UART/SPI has mostly stayed the same, while the set of supported interfaces and baudrates have slightly changed.
+The mechanism to boot firmware via UART/SPI has mostly stayed the same, while the set of supported interfaces and baud rates has changed slightly.

 The DA1469x uses an external flash.
 The DA 1469x SDK contains a HCI firmware that can be compiled and downloaded into flash using the SmartSnippets Studio.

 Unexpected issues:
-- DA14585 cannot scan for other devices if advertising is enabled alhtough it supports multiple Peripheral/Central roles (last check: 6.0.14.1114)
+- DA14585 cannot scan for other devices if advertising is enabled, although it supports multiple Peripheral/Central roles (last check: 6.0.14.1114)

-**BD Addr** fixed to 80:EA:CA:00:00:01.
-No command in HCI firmware to set it differently.
+**BD Addr** is fixed to 80:EA:CA:00:00:01.
+There is no command in the HCI firmware to set it differently.
 Random addresses could be used instead.

 **Baud rate**: The baud rate is fixed at 115200 with the provided firmware.
 A higher baud rate could be achieved by re-compiling the HCI firmware.

 **BTstack integration**: *btstack_chipset_da145xx.c* contains the code to download the provided HCI firmware into the SRAM of the DA145xx.
 After that, it can be used as any other HCI chipset.
-No special support needed for DA1469x after compiling and flashing the HCI firmware.
+No special support is needed for DA1469x after compiling and flashing the HCI firmware.

 ## Espressif ESP32

-The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
-The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
+The ESP32 is a SoC with a built-in dual-mode Bluetooth and Wi-Fi radio.
+The HCI Controller is implemented in software and accessed via a so-called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
 Since ESP-IDF v4.3, SCO-over-HCI is usable for HSP/HFP.

-The newer ESP32-S3 and ESP32-C3 SoCs have a newer LE Controller that also supports 2M-PHY, but does support Classic (BR/EDR) anymore.
+The newer ESP32-S3 and ESP32-C3 SoCs have a newer LE Controller that also supports 2M PHY, but no longer supports Classic (BR/EDR).

-ALl can either be used as an SoC with the application running on the ESP32 itself or can be configured as a regular Bluetooth HCI Controller.
+All can either be used as an SoC with the application running on the ESP32 itself or can be configured as a regular Bluetooth HCI Controller.
 BTstack can work either on the SoC itself or on another MCU with the ESP32 connected via 4-wire UART.

-See Espressif's [ESP-Hosted firmware](https://github.com/espressif/esp-hosted) for use as Bluetooth/Wifi Ccontroller.
+See Espressif's [ESP-Hosted firmware](https://github.com/espressif/esp-hosted) for use as a Bluetooth/Wi-Fi controller.

 ## EM Microelectronic Marin